 No Christmas tree, no customers

 The drummers who pass through here at Christmas - on the route that Mary and Joseph are said to have taken - are also gone.
 Elias Bulus is saddened by the sight and tells the German public-law media that all this is a consequence of the war.
 He too had family in Gaza, like most people in the city.
 Bulus points out that there is no way to celebrate when people are starving and dying.
 Two of his relatives were killed in an airstrike on a church, a third died because he did not receive timely help in the hospital.
-Bulus often goes to the Church of the Nativity these days to honor their memory.
+Bulus often goes to the "Nativity" church these days to honor their memory.

 No one else comes except journalists

+“Since October 7, 2023, it has been getting worse and worse”, Abud, who owns a souvenir shop, told ARD.
+He sells handmade scarves, but for the past ten days, journalists have been the first to enter his shop.
 Tourists think it is too dangerous to come to Bethlehem.
-Many of Aboud's colleagues have already given up the business.
-He himself works as a tour guide at the same time, but last year he only had two groups of tourists.
-"There are 50 or 60 families who live off the work in the hotels," he says.
+Many of Abud's colleagues have already given up their businesses.
+He himself works as a tour guide, but last year he had only two groups of tourists.
+"50 or 60 families live off the work in the hotels alone," he says.
 But now, apart from journalists, no one else comes.
+By the end of the day, Aboud has sold just one scarf.